Escalation room

 Monitor priority subreddits and brand/category threads.

-Run a fast call with the right POCs when traction spikes.
+Run a fast call with the right points of contact when traction spikes.

 Publish factual responses and route product or support follow-ups.